 Please note that patient and public involvement in research does not need ethical approval.
 Patients and the public involved in this way are acting as specialist advisers, not as research participants.
-NIHR INVOLVE and the Health Research Authority (formerly the National Research Ethics Service) have issued a joint statement to confirm that ethical approval is not required, available here: Patient and public involvement in research and research ethics committee review.
+NIHR INVOLVE (now replaced by the Centre for Engagement and Dissemination) and the Health Research Authority (formerly the National Research Ethics Service) have issued a joint statement to confirm that ethical approval is not required, available here: Patient and public involvement in research and research ethics committee review.

 In addition, the Health Research Authority has a decision tool to help you check: Is my study research?

 ► 1.
 What’s the difference between engagement, involvement and participation?

 NIHR defines public involvement in research as research being carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them.
 This includes, for example, working with research funders to prioritise research, offering advice as members of a project steering group, commenting on and developing research materials and undertaking interviews with research participants.

 Engagement is about researchers raising awareness of research, sharing knowledge or engaging and creating a dialogue with the public; and participation is when patients or members of the public are recruited as participants (or volunteers) in research.

 ► 2.
 When can I do patient and public involvement in the research cycle?